HalosGhost/shaman/README.rst

 All contributions are welcome (pull requests, constructive criticism, feature requests and musings).
 All pull requests should follow my `C style guide <http://github.com/HalosGhost/styleguides/blob/master/C.rst>`_ so as to keep code formatting consistent and readable.
 Any proposed commit which does not follow the style guide may be subject to rejection or reformatting for conformance before being merged.

+**NOTE**: With the recode, my C style has changed significantly.
+The styleguide mentioned above is thus, out-of-date.
+It will be updated after the repository is fully transitioned to the new code.